Sunveg/DataQuest/README.md

 # DataQuest
 Notebook for DataQuest-2.0 in-class competition hosted by PASC.
+Teamed up with Urjit Patil

-# Problem statement:
+Problem statement:
 You have to predict if a person exercises daily or not based on his/her brief medical history and other information.
 The answer is in terms of "yes" or "no" only.

-# Data fields
+Data fields:

 Age - age of the person
 Profession -profession of patient
 Status - nuptial status